MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceForbiddenWordInKeywordText

 **Description**
-The *Keyword.Text* element contains forbidden text.
+The keyword text is invalid.

 ***